marancibia/marancibia.github.io/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/predict-churn/predict-churn.md

     The entire run is expected to take around 5 minutes or less, depending on the resources available, but we can start exploring the contents while it is still running.

-## Task 2: Data Preparation for Machine Learning
+## Task 2: Data preparation for Machine Learning

 1. Prepare a time difference column to build our monthly aggregations